Clemson’s D.J. Uiagalelei continuing proud tradition of Polynesian quarterbacks

 A generation on from those primordial years, Dave Uiagalelei still ran across such inexplicable rocks while raising a statuesque child.
 “Growing up, D.J., you see his size, that’s been an issue since youth football,” he said.
 “Everybody thought he was going to outgrow the position.
 What bothered me is, why would you say that when you see that arm?”

-As D.J. stood 6-foot-4 and weighed 230 pounds in the eighth grade and the offers started coming from UCLA, Southern California, Fresno State and more, Dave said, “The funniest thing was going to the quarterback camps (and hearing), ‘Oh, the D-line camp is that way.’”
+As D.J. stood 6-foot-4 and weighed 230 pounds in the eighth grade and the offers started coming from UCLA, Southern California, Fresno State and more, Dave said, “The funniest thing was going to the quarterback camps [and hearing], ‘Oh, the D-line camp is that way.’”
 He said, “It bothered me.
 I was kind of offended, but at the same time you’ve always got to stay positive.”

 Now in one wide splash of a weekend, Tua Tagovailoa and the Dolphins had beaten the Rams, Taulia Tagovailoa had birthed a stirring breakout against Minnesota, and Uiagalelei had steered an older man’s comeback from a 28-10 inconvenience against Boston College.
 He had epitomized Clemson’s fresh national reach, with its capacity to replace the sport’s top star, Trevor Lawrence, whose coronavirus hiatus will continue on the sideline Saturday, with a five-star phenom who stands a please-don’t-make-me-tackle-him 6-4, 250, yet moves like someone smaller.